 - Schluter SET is a premium unmodified thin-set mortar.
 It can be used to set tile, including large and heavy tile and is approved for use over Schluter boards and membranes.
 It provides a sag-resistant, smooth and creamy consistency and is easy to handle and spread.

 - Schluter ALL-SET is a specialized modified thin-set mortar and is engineered for use both under and over all DITRA and KERDI products – perfect if you’re including a heated floor in your next bathroom remodel.
 I know, I said not to use modified thin-set to install tile over a membrane.
 Schluter has done a lot of testing in the lab and in the real world to develop a modified thin-set that cures completely in 12 hours when used to install tile over a membrane.
 I love this because now we can use one high-quality thin-set for all of the tiles we install, no matter what is underneath.

 - Schluter FAST-SET is a specialized modified rapid-setting thin-set mortar that is ready to grout in 4 hours, which is ideal for fast-track projects.
 It is also suitable for use both under and over DITRA and KERDI

 All three of the products make the installation process easier.
 They also allow tile installers to use a single source for their tile installation systems.
 This is all while guaranteeing product compatibility.
 The best part about using Schluter’s new thin-set mortars is when they are used with certain Schluter products, an extended lifetime warranty is available.

-All Schluter thin-set mortars are premium grade for high performance and have a smooth, creamy consistency, making it easier for tile installers to work with.
+All Schluter thin-set mortars are premium grade for high performance and have a smooth, creamy consistency, making them easier for tile installers to work with.
 They are sag-resistant and suitable for use with porcelain and large and heavy tile applications.